 When Does a Move Legally Trigger Court Review?

 Under C.R.S. § 14-10-129(2)(c), a move triggers court review when it substantially changes the child’s geographic ties and affects parenting time.
 Colorado child custody laws do not use a strict mileage standard rule.
 Instead, courts apply a functional analysis that looks at real-life impact.
-For example, where the child attends school or receives medical care truly matters.
-The minor needs a community and strong support system without compromising the existing parenting schedule.
+For example, the child's school, activities, ties to their community of friends, neighbors and family, and other relevant factors are taken into consideration.

 If the move makes the current parenting plan unsustainable or reduces meaningful contact with the other parent, court approval is typically required.
 The focus is always on the child’s stability and preservation of both parent-child relationships.